 Maybe I felt I was growing too soft in Thailand.
 I certainly was spending a lot of time in flip-flops with fruit shakes in hand.
 Regardless, as Muir famously said:

 The mountains are calling, and I must go.

 Large tour groups were the default on the trails.
 Most people who enjoy independent trekking in Everest National Park hire a guide or porter and often both.
 They aren’t truly “solo.”

 I knew I wanted to carry my own stuff.
 I had already been traveling the world for 10 years at that point and was used to having my home on my back.
-Way before making my escape from Corporate America, I had carried rucksacks in the Army that would make a mule curse and quit.
+Way before taking a career break, I had carried rucksacks in the Army that would make a mule curse and quit.

 Admittedly, I also felt some guilt around the concept of local people following me with a heavy load and calling me “boss.”
 I’d make a lousy colonist.

 Yes, Sherpas and porters depend on income from foreign trekkers, so I donated money along the way and left them my gear after the trek.

 Trekking Without a Guide